2017-2018 Academic Year

 The following benefits are involved in Open Enrollment:

-Employee premiums will depend on employee participation in the Wellness Program.
-Employees who choose to opt out of the Wellness Program will pay for 20% of the premium that the college normally pays for a single employee.
-Please see the Wellness Program for further details about the wellness goals.
+Employee premiums are dependent upon the employee meeting the annual physical requirement.
+Employees who choose to opt out of the annual physical will pay $30.00 of the monthly premium that the college normally pays for single coverage.

-The health insurance rates have not changed for the 2017-2018 academic year.
+The health insurance rates have increased an average of 5.2% for the 2017-2018 academic year.
 Goshen College will continue to pay the full employee premium as well as half of the premium for dependents of full-time employees.

 In your coverage decision, remember that the rates above are gross deductions.
 The net cost to you will be 75-80% of these figures due to taking them out of your check pre-tax (tax free).

-The dental insurance rates have not changed for the 2017-2018 academic year.
+The dental insurance rates for the 2017-2018 academic year have increased approximately 6%.
 Employees pay the full cost of these premiums.

 The vision insurance rates have not changed for the 2017-2018 academic year.
 Employees pay the full cost of these premiums.